 Angel Investing is risky and not for the faint of heart – that we all know.
-But for those brave hearts who believe in supporting startups, evaluating a startup and figuring how to get the key information you need to make an investment decision is crucial — this is especially the case when investing in science and deep technology startups.
+But for those brave hearts who believe in supporting startups, evaluating a startup, and figuring out how to get the key information or what questions to ask a startup before you need to make an investment decision is crucial — this can be especially important when investing in science and deep technology startups.

-To get your conversation with management going and evaluating a startup, start with these critical questions –
+To get your conversation with management going and evaluating a startup, consider starting with these important questions –

 Tip: Look for determination and self-awareness.

 Focus and resolve are key characteristics to look for.
 Discover your management team’s inspiration and learn what drives them.
 What are the details of the company’s origin and will they take time to walk you through the early days/ How did they secure their first investor or employee?